7 Basic Drawing Ideas For Kids To Try In 2025

 Image: Shutterstock

 Give a toddler a pen and paper, and he’ll start scribbling instantly.
-If your child scribbles, you can help him make art out of it.
-They can fill color in the spaces or draw faces (eyes, nose, and mouth) in the empty spaces surrounded by the scribble lines.
+If your child scribbles, you can help them make art out of it.
+They can fill color in the spaces or draw faces (eyes, nose, and mouth) in the empty spaces surrounded by scribbled lines.
+Scribbling is also an important developmental milestone, as it signals their first steps toward learning how to write (10).

 Some children feel inferior about their ability to draw and shy away from it.
 They will just not draw, no matter how many prompts, crayons or coloring kits you give them.
 How do you make drawing fun and enjoyable for them?
 How do you get them to try drawing?
-We think these drawing exercises, games and activities for children can work.
+These drawing exercises, games, and activities can work for children.

-• Blind-fold drawing is a fun way to let kids draw what comes to their mind without judging the output.
+• Blind-fold drawing: This is a fun way to let kids draw what comes to their mind without judging the output.
+Blindfold your kid and give them a prompt.
+Let them rely on their imagination, memory, and tactile senses to draw.

 Blind-fold drawing

-• Quiet drawing game is a fun game to play with a group.
+• Quiet drawing: It is a fun game to play with a group.
 Give every kid a paper and pencil and let them take turns to call out what to draw.
-Everyone draws the same thing on paper, and shows off their skills in the end.
+Everyone draws the same thing on paper and shows off their skills in the end.

-• Follow the leader is about following the leader, your child.
+• Follow the leader: This game is about following the leader, your child.
 Take two sheets of paper, one for you and one for your child.
 Draw what your kid draws on their sheet – to the T. The activity is fun and also motivates kids to draw anything, to see if you’ll draw the same!

-• Make dots on the paper and ask your kid to use them to create a maze.
+• Easy mazes: In this fun drawing game, make dots on the paper and ask your kid to use them to create a maze.
 The maze should have an entry and an exit.

-• Back and Forth drawing game is a lot of fun.
+• Back and forth: This drawing game is a lot of fun.
 Take one sheet of paper and take turns to draw something together with your child.
-For example, you start with a box, he may add a window, and then you add a window, and he adds a door knob.
+For example, you start with a box, they may add a window, and then you add a window, and they add a door knob.

 Frequently Asked Questions